-Product similarity: do export and import unit values differ from less than 15%?
+Product similarity: do export and import unit values differ from less than 15%? ess than 15%?
 Trade overlap: does the minority flow represent at least 10% of the majority flow?
-Yes Horizontal differentiation No Vertical differentiation Missing unit value Yes Two-Way Trade Trade horizontally differentiated Trade vertically differentiated Unvallocated Two-Way Trade No One-Way Trade One-Way Trade
+Yes Horizontal differentiation No Vertical differentiation Missing unit value Yes Two-Way Trade Trade horizontally differentiated Trade vertically differentiated Unallocated Two-Way Trade No One-Way Trade One-Way Trade